 What is the best alternative to the Rice Purity Test?

 The Innocence Test is the most popular and well-produced direct alternative.
-Created in December 2020 by Grace Wetsel and Ella Menashe — students at Emory University and Pomona College — it uses the same 100-question yes-or-no format but with updated questions covering modern Gen Z experiences like sexting, Tinder, Snapchat, and dating apps.
-It generated 3 million TikTok views and 1.4 million BuzzFeed takes in its first 24 hours.
+Created in December 2020 by two college students, it uses the same 100-question yes-or-no format but with updated questions covering modern Gen Z experiences like sexting, Tinder, Snapchat, and dating apps.
 Available at theinnocencetest.com.

 What is the AO3 Rice Purity Test?

 The AO3 purity test applies the Rice Purity Test format to fanfiction reading experience rather than life experience.
-Users check off activities related to their engagement with the Archive of Our Own fanfiction platform — reading habits, writing, community participation, and content preferences.
-It uses the same yes-or-no structure and 0-100 scoring but measures how deeply embedded you are in fan culture rather than general life experiences.
+Users check off activities related to their engagement with the Archive of Our Own fanfiction platform.
+It uses the same yes-or-no structure and 0-100 scoring but measures how deeply embedded you are in fan culture.

 Is there a gaming version of the Rice Purity Test?

 Yes — multiple versions exist.
 The most popular is the Valorant Purity Test, which measures experience and behavior specific to the Valorant FPS game.
 General gaming purity tests covering multiple platforms also exist.
-All use the same yes-or-no format with questions like ‘Have you hit the highest rank?’ and ‘Have you spent real money on in-game cosmetics?’
 A lower score typically indicates more extensive gaming experience.

 Which purity test has the most questions?

 The 500 Point Purity Test has the most questions — 500 in total.
 It is one of the oldest online purity tests, originating in the Usenet era before the World Wide Web existed.
-For most users, it is a historical curiosity rather than a practical recommendation due to its length.
 The Brown + Rice Purity Test is the longest commonly used modern variant at approximately 150 questions.

 The Bottom Line

 The Rice Purity Test remains the original and most statistically meaningful version of this format.
-If your goal is to take the test that millions of people have used and compare your score to a genuine global dataset, the original is the best choice.
+If your goal is to compare your score to a genuine global dataset, the original is the best choice.

 If you want something more modern, the Innocence Test is the most polished alternative.
 If you belong to a specific community — fandom readers, gamers, students at a particular university — there are community-specific versions that apply the format to experiences more relevant to your life.

-How the Rice Purity Test became the original over 100 years.
+How the Rice Purity Test became the original over 100 years: full history here.